 The most basic form of participation is through observation in the observation booths located adjacent to each classroom.
 Students may observe both individual children and classroom practices.
 Students use these observations for reflection and in connection with material they are covering in their coursework.

 Students may also spend brief periods of time in the classroom to have an introduction to interacting with young children.
 Children are never forced to participate with students and these experiences are planned so that students' presence is consistent and predictable.

 More advanced students may spend extensive time in the classroom and may get to know both children and families intimately.
 Again, these experiences are scheduled to be consistent for the children.

-Please read the Lucy Brock Child Development Lab School (LBCDLS) Participation Manual.
-This manual provides information that will be useful for you during your experience at LBCDLS.
+Please read the Lucy Brock Child Development Laboratory Program (LBCDLP) Participation Manual.
+This manual provides information that will be useful for you during your experience at LBCDLP.